 With the influence of technology and trends, a memorable experience is becoming more of a necessity than a nicety.
 In fact, an EventBrite survey revealed 75% of people believe unique dining experiences are worth paying more for.

-Has your restaurant considered how your dining experience is impressing your guests?
+Has your restaurant considered how your overall dining experience is impressing your guests?
 Below, we discuss different experiential concepts, both restaurant related and not, to give you ideas to apply to your own business.

 Simple Experiential Elements

 Experience doesn’t have to mean marveling your guests with fire-flame throwers or hiring a Mariachi band.
-It can be as simple as providing the right lighting, music, and decor to really make it memorable.
+It can be as simple as providing the right lighting, music, and ambiance to really make it memorable.